mohanson/pywasm/README.md

 # FAQ

-- How is the py-wasm performance?
+F: How is the py-wasmi performance? <br>

-Why care about performance on **Python**?
+Q: It's doesn't care about performance especially on **Python**.

 # License